edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0012-DeviceService-Filters.md

 #### Function Inflection Point

-When instructed to "get" new readings, the function [`execReadDeviceResource`](https://github.com/edgexfoundry/device-sdk-go/blob/0bbcb663a9153978e7e9ef8c297d5988e58906d0/internal/handler/command.go) is called which subsequently calls on the the device service driver's `HandleReadCommands` function to get the latest sensor values from the device.
-The driver's `HandleReadCommands` returns the sensor reading data (via array of CommandValues) to be put into an event.

-After receiving the `CommandValues` the `execReadDeviceResource` function calls the `cvsToEvent` function convert the `CommandValues` into and `Event/Reading` objects (from `go-mod-core-contracts`) and returns this model to be sent via REST to core data by the rest of the SDK.

 It is precisely after the convert to `Event/Reading` objects (after the async readings are assembled into events) and before returning that result in `common.SendEvent` (in utils.go) function that the device service should invoke the required filter functions.
-In the existing V1 implementation of the device-sdk-go, commands, async readings, and auto-events all call the function `common.SendEvent()`.
-This means that there would likely be several different places in the code which would need to call `FilterEvent`.
+In the existing V1 implementation of the device-sdk-go, commands, async readings, and auto-events all call the function `common.SendEvent()`.  *Note: V2 implementation will require some re-evaluation of this inflection point.*  Where possible, the implementation should locate a single point of inflection if possible.
 In the C SDK, it is likely that the filters will be called before conversion to Event/Reading objects - they will operate on commandresult objects (equivalent to CommandValues).

 The order in which functions are called is important when more than one filter is provided.
 The order that functions are called should be reflected in the order listed in the configuration of the filters.